-The report below provides a brief contextual description of children and young people's participation in El Salvador.
+The report below provides a brief contextual description of children and young people's participation in El Salvador, Indonesia, Kenya, Peru, Senegal and Uganda.
 It then has three sections, following the three categories of indicators cited above: (1) Protecting the right to participate, (2) Promoting awareness of and commitment to participation and (3) Creating spaces for participation.
-The report concludes with a summary of key legislation and government structures.
+For each country, at the end there is a summary of key legislation and government structures.